Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Available EV Discounts

-Green Vehicle Discounts: The largest EV-specific discounts range from 8–10%.
-Travelers leads with a 10% green vehicle discount, while Nationwide, The Hartford (AARP members), and USAA also offer 10% green car discounts.
-These apply regardless of whether you own a hybrid or fully electric vehicle and require no additional steps beyond owning a qualifying car.
+Green Vehicle Discounts: The largest EV-specific discounts top out at 10%.
+Travelers, Nationwide, The Hartford (AARP members), and USAA all offer 10% green car discounts.
+Mercury offers 5–15% depending on the vehicle.
+These apply regardless of whether you own a hybrid or fully electric vehicle.

 Bundling Savings: Combining auto insurance with homeowners or renters policies can reduce premiums by up to 25%.
 Companies like Allstate, Nationwide, and Travelers offer substantial bundling discounts that help offset higher EV insurance costs.